 register is used for debits, while the right column is used for credits.

-Accountants record increases in asset, expense, and equity accounts on the
+Accountants record increases in asset and expense accounts on the

-debit (left) side, and they record increases in liability, revenue, and capital
+debit (left) side, and they record increases in liability, revenue, and equity

 accounts on the credit (right) side.